containerd/runwasi/docs/src/resources/troubleshooting.md

       runtime_type = "io.containerd.wasmtime.v1"
    ```

-3. Make sure the containerd shim binary is installed properly.
+3. Make sure the containerd shim binary is in the PATH.

 ## Log-Based Troubleshooting